angeloskath/simple-3dviz/README.md

 simple-3dviz provides a set of simple and reusable tools for visualizing 3D data using Python and OpenGL.
-The goal of this library is to provide an easy way to visualize 3D objects with thousands of vertices efficiently just with few lines of code.
+The goal of this library is to provide an easy way to visualize 3D objects with hundreds of thousands of vertices efficiently just with few lines of code.

 ![Baby Green Yoda](models/baby_yoda_rotating.gif)
 ![Baby Blue Yoda](models/baby_yoda_back_and_forth.gif)